Sommariva del Bosco

-Sommariva del Bosco is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 35 km south of Turin and about 45 km northeast of Cuneo.
+Sommariva del Bosco is a commune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 35 km south of Turin and about 45 km northeast of Cuneo.
 As of 1 January 2017, it had a population of 6 304 and an area of 35.6 km2.

 Sommariva del Bosco borders the following municipalities: Baldissero d'Alba, Caramagna Piemonte, Carmagnola, Cavallermaggiore, Ceresole Alba, Racconigi, Sanfrè, and Sommariva Perno.